12 Popular Tattoo Styles Any Artist Should Know

 Tattoo art has been around for thousands of years but has often been considered a controversial art form depending on the time period and culture.

 Many religions and cultures have banned or rejected tattoos throughout history.
-Like anything else, these bans have created an increased interest in tattoos.
+Like anything else that's declared taboo, these bans only created an increased interest in tattoos.

 Despite the controversy, many talented artists have flocked to the art of tattoo design.
 Tattoo artists work with skin instead of canvas, making their artwork incredibly complex and diverse.

 And their work is permanently etched into someone’s skin for the rest of their life.
 That’s a lot of pressure!

 There are countless styles of tattoos.
 In this article, we’ll talk about the most popular and influential styles throughout history.

 A Brief History Of Tattoos

 Tattoos are made by inserting ink or other coloration substances underneath the second layer of the skin (the dermis), creating long-lasting marks on the body.